Josh Allen Player Prop Bets for NFL Week 1 - Buffalo vs. New England

 Matchup vs. New England

-- Allen averaged 188.9 passing yards per game in eight matchups against the Patriots, 54.6 yards below his over/under for Saturday.
+- Allen averages 188.9 passing yards per game in eight matchups against the Patriots, 54.6 fewer yards his over/under in Saturday's game.

-- Allen threw one touchdown pass five times and multiple TDs three times against the Patriots.
+- Allen threw a touchdown pass five times and multiple TDS three times over three of those games against the Patriots.

-- The Patriots are giving up 202.2 passing yards per game this year, the NFL's second-ranked pass defense.
+- The 202.2 yards per game the Patriots are conceding through the air makes them the NFL's second-ranked pass defense.

-- The Patriots have allowed 21 passing TDs this year (1.2 per game), ranking them fourth among NFL defenses.
+- With 21 passing TDs conceded this year, the Patriots defense is ranked fourth in the NFL.

 Recent Performances

-- Allen added five carries for 63 yards, averaging 12.6 yards per carry in the running game.
+- Allen tacked on 63 yards on five carries, averaging 12.6 yards per carry .

-- Allen has 673 passing yards (224.3 ypg) to lead Buffalo, completing 55.1% of his throws and collecting five touchdown passes with three interceptions over his last three games.
+- Allen has thrown for 673 yards (224.3 ypg) on 65-of-118 passing with five touchdowns and three interceptions over his last three games.

-- He has tacked on 208 rushing yards on 32 carries with two touchdowns, averaging 69.3 yards per game.
+- He also has 208 rushing yards on 32 carries (plus two rushing touchdowns), averaging 69.3 yards per game on the ground.

 Allen's Buffalo Teammates